jcdude/Tutorial4/README.md

-# .net Core Console App with Poastgres
+# .net Core Console App with Postgres

 This is a short tutorial project that instructs you how to use the code first approach in ef core